jaganml/ML-Projects/README.md

 # ML-Projects
 Machine Learning

-Learning about Githhib to get into ML by downloading extracts from here
+Learning about Githhib to extract csv files for machine learning